 1. Middle schoolers are as afraid as you are

-If you remember being 13 years old, then it is unlikely that you would ever want to be 13 again.
+If you remember being 13 years old, then it's unlikely that you would ever want to be 13 again.
 And if you don’t remember your time as a young teen, let me remind you: You were probably awkward, gangly, and pubescent, with emerging responsibilities and limited freedom.
 You're entering a new school full of exciting potential—and it’s downright horrifying.
 How do you use the lock on your locker?
-Where is third-period history, and can you run fast enough to get there between bells?
-How do you find X in Algebra, and why would you want to?!
+Where is third-period history?
+How do you find X in Algebra, and why would you want to?

-2. Middle school is a time of possibility, change, and development
+2. Middle school is a time of possibility, change, and development—for you too

 For me, teaching in middle school was a big change from my college courses.
 Until then, I had spent my time taking notes, reading textbooks, and writing essays.
 I was rarely expected to engage in public speaking, and even courses on classroom management were grounded in theory.
 Stepping into the classroom was a completely new world.
 But I quickly recognized the opportunity it was to grow my skills in teaching and sharing all the facts I had just spent the past four years shoving into my brain.